espressopp/espressopp/doc/ug/index.rst

 It is the successor of the `ESPResSo <http://espressomd.org>`_ simulation package.
 |espp| is a highly versatile software package for the scientific simulation
-and analysis of coarse-grained atomistic or bead-spring models as they are used in soft matter research, also with support for charged systems.
+and analysis of coarse-grained atomistic or bead-spring models as used in soft matter research.
+It also supports charged systems.

 Contents: